hibrid/openconnect_totp/README.md

    - Open the password file and enter your VPN password on a single line.
    - Save the file and ensure that it has restricted permissions (e.g., `chmod 600 /path/to/password.txt`).

+4. Obtain the TOTP secret:
+   - If you have a QR code for the TOTP secret:
+     - Use a QR code reader browser extension or a mobile app to scan the QR code.
+     - The QR code reader will display the TOTP secret as a Base32 encoded string.
+   - If you are using Google Authenticator or Authy:
+     - Open the Google Authenticator or Authy app on your mobile device.
+     - Tap on the "Add" button and select "Scan QR Code".
+     - Scan the QR code provided by your VPN administrator.
+     - The app will display the TOTP secret and generate time-based one-time passwords.
+   - Make note of the TOTP secret for use during the installation process.

-4. Run the `install_vpn_service.sh` script with sudo or as root:
+5. Run the `install_vpn_service.sh` script with sudo or as root:
    ```
    sudo ./install_vpn_service.sh
    ```

-5. Follow the prompts to provide the necessary information:
+6. Follow the prompts to provide the necessary information:
    - VPN host (example.com)
    - VPN group (TextNow-Employee or TextNow-FullTunnel)
    - VPN username
    - Path to the password file (e.g., `/path/to/password.txt`)
    - Authentication method (BASE32_TOKEN or TOTP_SECRET)
      - If BASE32_TOKEN is selected, enter the BASE32 token
-     - If TOTP_SECRET is selected, enter a name for the TOTP secret and the secret itself
+     - If TOTP_SECRET is selected, enter a name for the TOTP secret and the secret itself (obtained in step 4)

-6. The script will install the required dependencies (openconnect, totp) if not already installed.
+7. The script will install the required dependencies (openconnect, totp) if not already installed.

-7. The script will create the necessary files and directories:
+8. The script will create the necessary files and directories:
    - `/etc/vpn-connection.env`: Environment file containing the VPN configuration variables
    - `/etc/systemd/system/my_vpn.service`: SystemD service file for the VPN connection
    - `/usr/local/bin/vpn-connection.sh`: Script that establishes the VPN connection
    - `/etc/totp.json`: File storing the TOTP secret (if TOTP authentication is used)

-8. The script will start the VPN service automatically.
+9. The script will start the VPN service automatically.

 ## Usage